MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/ready.md

 - Observability

 > [!NOTE]
-> The data management and analytics scenario builds on the Cloud Adoption Framework [enterprise-scale architecture](../../ready/enterprise-scale/index.md) and should be considered a supplement to it.
+> Cloud-scale analytics builds on the Cloud Adoption Framework [enterprise-scale architecture](../../ready/enterprise-scale/index.md) and should be considered a supplement to it.

-The data management and analytics scenario  builds on top of the Microsoft Cloud Adoption Framework whilst applying our Well-Architected framework lens.
+Cloud-scale analytics  builds on top of the Microsoft Cloud Adoption Framework whilst applying our Well-Architected framework lens.
 Microsoft Cloud Adoption Framework provides prescriptive guidance and best practices on cloud operating models, reference architecture, and platform templates.
 It's based on real-world learnings from some of our most challenging, sophisticated, and complex environments.

-The data management and analytics scenario paves the way for customers to build and operationalize landing zones to host and run analytics workloads.
+Cloud-scale analytics paves the way for customers to build and operationalize landing zones to host and run analytics workloads.
 You build the landing zones on the foundations of security, governance, and compliance.
 They're scalable and modular while supporting autonomy and innovation.

-Data management and analytics scenario considers five critical design areas that help translate organizational requirements to Azure constructs and capabilities.
+Cloud-scale analytics considers five critical design areas that help translate organizational requirements to Azure constructs and capabilities.
 Lack of attention to these design areas typically creates dissonance and friction between the enterprise-scale definition and Azure adoption.
-Data management and analytics scenario uses these design areas to help address the mismatch between on-premises and cloud-design infrastructure.
+Cloud-scale analytics uses these design areas to help address the mismatch between on-premises and cloud-design infrastructure.

 To learn more, see: